The Refugee Women’s Centre ground team is made up of up to eight volunteers and four coordinators.

 Our case work involves supporting people in accessing legal and medical support; responding to cases of domestic and gender based violence, and making referrals to other specialised services.

-The Women’s Centre is a team of up to nine volunteers, including four long term coordinators.
-Coordinator roles and responsibilities include advocacy.
-We draw upon our relationships with the community and knowledge of key issues on the ground and feed that into local and national initiatives fighting to recognise migrant rights.
+Our advocacy work draws on our relationships with the community and our knowledge of key issues on the ground and feeding that into local and national initiatives fighting to recognise migrant rights.

 To provide holistic support for migrant women and families living without shelter in informal outdoor settlements, or in surrounding accommodation centres across northern France.
-We are committed to creating safer spaces for women and children, providing them with the means to live with dignity, and advocating for access to shelter and for other human rights to be met.
+We are committed to creating safer spaces for women and children; to providing them with the means to live with dignity, and to advocating for access to shelter and for other human rights to be met.

-Alongside meeting the immediate need by distributing aid, we also advocate and work towards long term, sustainable solutions.
-We passionately believe that in order to support the wellbeing of people in this context, we need to ensure agency and access to information; including knowledge of their rights, we need to cover practical needs, and we need to provide the resources for people to continue to practice their faith and religion.
+As well as attempting to meet immediate material needs by distributing aid, we also advocate and work towards long term, sustainable solutions.
+We believe that in order to support the wellbeing of people in this context, we need to ensure agency and access to information, including knowledge of their rights.
+We need to cover practical needs, and we need to provide the resources for people to continue to practice their faith and religion.
 Finally, we need to have an active role in safeguarding the community, and work alongside other organisations to promote their wellbeing and reduce the risk of abuse, neglect and exploitation.
-Working in the context of a camp where safety and security is fragile poses many risks, and so we maintain honesty and include the feelings and viewpoints of the community in any actions.
+Working in the context of an insecure camp can pose risks both to our volunteers and to our service-users; so we maintain transparency with the women and incorporate the feelings of the community in our activities.